 If you’re at your wit’s end with gut health or weight loss issues, the lectin-free diet may be the answer you’re looking for.

 Continue reading to find out what lectins are, which foods contain them, and which foods are safe.
+Also to answer the question of why are lectins bad for you?

 What Are Lectins?